jabrah/pass-docker/README.md

 # Instructions

 These instructions are for starting the PASS demo instance locally, using Docker.
-To see the Amazon ECS instructions, look at [AMAZON.md](AMAZON.md).
 If you have Docker already installed and want to start up the demo ASAP, jump to [starting Docker](#start).

 <h2><a id="prereq" href="#prereq">Prerequisites</a></h2>